 Each surgical operation may have its own advantages and risks.
 This applies to all surgeries.
 It’s the same with obesity surgeries.
 By providing brief information

 WHAT IS THE GASTRIC BYPASS SURGERY?

-However food does not enter into the remnant section of the stomach while the gastric juice and enzymes are still produced in this section to contribute to the digestion and absorption of the food.
-In this way, patients who have undergone the gastric bypass procedure lose weight as they eat less and the calorie intake is limited as a result of the smaller size of the stomach while the absorption of high-calorie nutrients is also reduced as a result of direct connection between the remaining pouch and the small intestine.
+As a result, food does not enter into the remnant section of the stomach while the gastric juice and enzymes are still produced in this section to contribute to the digestion and absorption of the food.
+In this way, patients who have undergone the gastric bypass procedure lose weight as they eat less and the calorie intake is limited as a result of the smaller size of the stomach while the absorption of high-calorie nutrients is also reduced as a result of a direct connection between the remaining pouch and the small intestine.
 Therefore this procedure can help losing weight by two different mechanisms.